JohnMWall/CS230_Final_Model/README.md

 Note- Run all the python files as described below on the terminal

 Run getaudio.py to download audio files to the audio directory.
-All audio files listed in bio_metadata.csv will be downloaded.
-Use nativeenglish.csv for this model
-Command: python getaudio.py nativeenglish.csv
+Command: python DAREaudio.py

 To filter audio samples to feed into the CNN:
 Edit the filter_df method in getsplit.py
 This will filter audio files from the csv when calling trainmodel.py To make predictions on audio files:
 Run trainmodel.py to train the CNN
-Command: python trainmodel.py nativeenglish.csv milestonemodel
+Command: python trainmodel.py DARE_speaker_arthur.csv milestonemodel COL_SIZE EPOCHS

 Running trainmodel.py will save the trained model as milestonemodel.h5 in the model directory and output the results to the console.
 This script will also save a TensorBoard log file into the logs directory.

+When the script finishes, you should see a confusion matrix, as well as accuracy and micro F1 score printed out.
+Make sure that you check the indices of the classes when the program first runs, or the confusion matrix will not be interpretable.

+Warning: It is not recommended to run this on a local machine, as it is very power intensive and takes a long time.
 ####### To add/change performance metric calculations

 Open accuracy.py